International-Data-Spaces-Association/idsa/graduation_scheme/due_diligence_reports/Due_Diligence_Project_Review_Template.md

 To enable the voting TSC members to cast an informed vote about a project, it is crucial that each member is able to form their own opinion as to whether and to what extent the project meets the agreed upon criteria for sandbox, incubation or graduation.
 As the leader of a DD, your job is to make sure that they have whatever information they need, succinctly and readily available, to form that opinion.

 As a secondary goal, it is in the interests of the broader IDSA ecosystem that there exists some reasonable degree of consensus across the community regarding the inclusion or otherwise of projects at the various maturity levels.
-Making sure that the relevant information is available, and any disagreement or misunderstanding as to it's validity are ideally resolved, helps to foster this consensus.
+Making sure that the relevant information is available, and any disagreement or misunderstanding as to its validity are ideally resolved, helps to foster this consensus.

 Statement of IDSA Alignment to TOC Principles
 1. Project is self-governing
 2. Is there a documented Code of Conduct that adheres to the IDSA guidelines?
-3. Does the project have production deployments that are high quality and high-velocity? (for incubation and graduated projects).
+3. Does the project have production deployments that are high quality and high velocity? (for incubation and graduated projects).
 (Sandbox level projects are targeted at earlier-stage projects to cultivate a community/technology)
 4. Is the project committed to achieving the IDSA principles and do they have a committed roadmap to address any areas of concern raised by the community?
 5. Document that the project has a fundamentally sound design without obvious critical compromises that will inhibit potential widespread adoption.
 6. Document that the project is useful for Data Space deployments & degree that it's architected based on the IDS Reference Architecture Model.